louisemarquez/monsters-rolodex/README.md

-## Monsters-rolodex-complete
+## Monsters Rolodex

-The completed version of our monsters rolodex project!
+The completed version of monsters rolodex project!

 Monsters Rolodex is a web application that is used for searching up an individual within a directory.